favour60/Media-Analysis/README.md

   - Viewing habits also vary by genre, with horror, comedy, and sci-fi being primarily consumed through downloads, romance and action movies through CD purchases, and thriller and drama films being most popular on streaming platforms.

   **Recommendations**
+  - Market strategies and content creation can be more effective